-Paragraph (4) of Regulation 15 sets out the procedure that the Judicial Greffier must follow if he suspects that th Regulations may have been contravened.
+Paragraph (2) of Regulation 14 sets out the procedure that the Judicial Greffier must follow if he suspects that the Regulations may have been contravened.
 Because any contravention of the Regulations is a normal criminal offence the matter will be passed to the Attorney General for it to be investigated.
 The Attorney General may, of course, ask the police to investigate and, if appropriate, a criminal prosecution could be instituted.

 This Regulation makes it clear that any declarations received by the Judicial Greffier will be available for public inspection.
-PPC is particularly keen that the new system of regulation leads to a transparent process where the public are able to obtain full details of the amounts spent by candidates and third parties and, in addition, details of whether any donations have been received to assist with election expenditure.
-This transparent process should hopefully prevent the type of rumour and speculation that has occasionally arisen in the past in relation to the amounts spent by candidates and the source of that funding.
+PPC is particularly keen that the system of regulation leads to a transparent process where the public are able to obtain full details of the amounts spent by candidates and third parties and, in addition, details of whether any donations have been received to assist with election expenditure.
+This transparent process should hopefully prevent the type of rumour and speculation that occasionally arose before 2008 in relation to the amounts spent by candidates and the source of that funding.